rafaol/no-regret-approximate-inference-via-bo/README.md

 pip install -r requirements.txt
 ```

+In addition, the experiment scripts also require third-party code from the
+[ITE package](https://bitbucket.org/szzoli/ite-in-python/), provided under `third_party/`,
+which needs to be installed separately
+(e.g., by running `pip install -e .` under the package's main directory `third_party/ite-in-python`).

 ## Experiments
 Experiment scripts are found in the main directory.
 Command-line options for each script can be listed via the `--help` option.
 All scripts allow specifying the number of repetitions and iterations